Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 It is now possible to make a wired network connection using the W5500 module.
 To enable it in the code, add -DWIRED in `my_platformio.ini`.

-For now the pins should be connected as folows:
+For now the pins should be connected as follows:

 | W5500 pin  | ESP32 pin |
 |---|---|